bgmichelsen/bgmichelsen.github.io/ABOUT.md

 ---

 ## Hello, there!
 I'm Brandon Michelsen, welcome!
-I've been a passionate embedded systems and software engineer for 7 years, split between university and industry.
+I've been a passionate embedded systems and software engineer for 8 years, split between university and industry.

-Throughout my career, I've been extremely interested in audio processing and DSP.
-This blog documents my journey as I learn more about DSP.
-I'll be documenting what I learn here, as well as my completed projects.
+Throughout my career, I've been extremely interested in all things embedded: firmware development, electronics design, robotics, digital signal processing, mechatronics...you name it!
+This blog was made to document my projects and thoughts in relation to mechatronics, signal processing, and firmware.

 ## A little more about me...
-I've been an embedded systems engineer in the industry for 3 years.
+I've been an embedded systems engineer in the industry for 4 years.
 I have skills with Python, C++, and C, mostly working with ARM Cortex-M devices.
-I also have a passion for audio and music, and have been learning music my whole life: composing my own music, learning new instruments, etc. Digital Signal Processing combines my passion for engineering and music, and I hope to have fun learning it!
+I also have a passion for audio and music, and have been learning music my whole life: composing my own music, learning new instruments, etc. Mechatronics, signal processing, and embedded systems combines my passions for physics and engineering.
+I hope to have fun learning it!

 ## Contact me!